 The only way to approach equipment to break through the opinions and old wives’ tales is to build out your quiver with a KISS (Keep It Simple Stupid) approach your gear on your common sense and some tips from people that have been in your position.

 ● A smooth, clean edge is more important than the sharpness.
 Too often skis have a hook/ burr that make you think that they are sharp.
-Think of a sprained edge like a saw or a bread knife.
+Think of a serrated edge like a saw or a bread knife.
 Sharp for sure, but you do not want to ski on a saw.
 The ski’s edges need to be smooth, clear of dings and rock damage.
+Like a Chief's knife.
+More slicing and less ripping.

 ● Use low fluorinated (base prep) or bio waxes on your skis when you train.
 High fluorinated waxes dry out your bases and cause them to oxidize (The white, milky look on black bases).
 Plus, it saves money.